-The following guidelines have been established to provide predictable and escalating responses to repeated or accumulating infractions.
-These sanctioning guidelines are based on the following underlying premises:
+Sanctioning guidelines have been established to provide predictable and escalating responses to repeated or accumulating infractions of the Honor and Student Conduct Codes.
+Sanctioning guidelines are based on the following premises:

 - Prior A-level violations are always taken into consideration when determining sanctions for new misconduct.